FSRA Stakeholder Advisory Committee for Property & Casualty (P&C) Insurance

-- Inform FSRA’s annual business planning, with a focus on the P&C Insurance-related priorities and budget that will guide FSRA’s operations and regulatory activity, before FSRA’s annual business plan is delivered to the Minister of Finance;
+- inform FSRA’s annual business planning, with a focus on the P&C Insurance-related priorities and budget that will guide FSRA’s operations and regulatory activity, before they are published and delivered to the Minister of Finance

-- Provide feedback on the progress made by FSRA on its P&C Insurance priorities from the previous annual business plan; Provide forward looking insights and trends to the Board of Directors
+- provide feedback on the progress made by FSRA on its P&C Insurance priorities from the previous annual business plan; Provide forward looking insights and trends to the Board of Directors

-- Upon request of FSRA, provide a forum for input on P&C Insurance sector issues, FSRA priorities and other initiatives or activities involving FSRA; and
+- upon request of FSRA, provide a forum for input on P&C Insurance sector issues, FSRA priorities and other initiatives or activities involving FSRA

 The Board may decide to convene a SAC meeting to discuss any other issue related to the regulation by FSRA of the P&C Insurance sector and may decide to combine SACs from different sectors for such a meeting.